 During the winter months, in the mainland, it could get quite cold.
 There could be some ice on the road and a lot of snow.
 Take some functional boots with you and warm clothes, as well.

 Best souvenirs from Croatia

 # – A tie

-Tie was invented in Croatia and it could be a lovely souvenir from your trip.
-During the Thirty Years War in the 17th Century, Croatian soldiers who fought in France, wore a short scarf as a part of their uniforms.
+The tie was invented in Croatia, and it could be a lovely souvenir from your trip.
+During the Thirty Years War in the 17th Century, Croatian soldiers who fought in France wore a short scarf as a part of their uniforms.
 That soon became quite popular among French people who started to ware it ‘a la Croate’ (in Croatian way).
 And that’s how the tie was invented.

 One of the most popular Croatian tie brands is Croata and you’re going to find many of their stores in Croatia.